William Robinson (cricketer, born 1863)

-William Robinson (24 November 1863 - 21 March 1928) was a New Zealand cricketer.
+William Wills Robinson (24 November 1863 - 21 March 1928) was a New Zealand cricketer.
 He played 12 first-class matches for Auckland between 1902 and 1913.

 He was Auckland's regular wicketkeeper in home matches from 1906 to 1913.
 Only one of his 12 first-class matches was not played in Auckland.

 Robinson's parents migrated from England to New Zealand in the 1890s.
 He and his brother George operated a building business in Auckland for many years.
 He died after a long illness.